3DCoded/utm-templates/README.md

 ## Usage

-Download the app and drag the app in the DMG to your applications folder.
+Download the app from releases and drag the app in the DMG to your applications folder.